viking-sudo-rm/StackNN/README.md

 ## Tasks

+The `Task` class defines specific tasks that models can be trained on.
 Below are some formal language tasks that we have explored using stack models.

 ### String reversal